Motor Vehicles, Tags & Titles

 An electronic title is a title that exists only in electronic form on our database.
 An e-title is just as legal as a paper title pursuant to section 319.24, Florida Statutes.

-With e-titles, lien notifications and releases are transmitted electronically between the Department of Highway Safety and Motor Vehicles (DHSMV) and the lienholder.
+With e-titles, lien notifications and releases are transmitted electronically between the Department of Highway Safety and Motor Vehicles (FLHSMV) and the lienholder.
 No paper title certificate exists, thus it is referred to as an “electronic title.”

 How does the Electronic Lien and Title System Work?

 The same title documents required to apply for a paper title are also required for an electronic title.
-Title documents will be entered into DHSMV’s computer system and are handled and examined the same as if paper titles were to be issued.
+Title documents will be entered into FLHSMV’s computer system and are handled and examined the same as if paper titles were to be issued.
 The change will occur when the title is ready to be issued.
 Instead of issuing a paper title certificate, an electronic notification will be sent to the lienholder.

 What are the benefits of the Electronic Lien and Title System?